“You’ll Believe a Man Can Fly”

 - TV and Movie Trailers

-As I wrote in my review of the Best Buy exclusive 27-disc Star Wars: The Skywalker Saga box set, I own a 4K UHD TV and compatible 4K Blu-ray player, so I can’t really comment too much about the disc in that 2160p resolution disc.
+As I wrote in my review of the Best Buy exclusive 27-disc Star Wars: The Skywalker Saga box set, I own a 4K UHD TV and compatible 4K Blu-ray player but have not set them up yet, so I can’t really comment too much about the disc in that 2160p resolution disc.
 However, judging by what I have seen in the Blu-ray disc that comes as an “extra” feature, I already know the following things:

 - Some of the weird visual inconsistencies caused by the limits of late 1970s blue-screen photography, such as Superman’s costume sometimes appearing greenish during flying scenes, have been fixed digitally